Treatment for Vestibular Dysfunction

 Vestibular dysfunction is more common than you may realize.
 A recent epidemiological study estimates that as many as 35% of adults over the age of 40 have experienced some form of vestibular dysfunction in their lives.
 Fortunately, most causes of dizziness can be detected through a comprehensive eye exam.
 It has been found that 85% of cases are due to inner ear disturbance (vestibular dysfunction) and can be treated using Vestibular Rehabilitation.

 Neuro-rehabilitation therapy allows us to retrain your brain and eyes to regain functionality and quality of life for those suffering from visual problems due to vestibular rehabilitation.
 It works by using a variety of methods and techniques to get both eyes to work as a team and see visual space accurately.
 This form of therapy, known as neuro-optometric rehabilitation therapy, is an effective treatment for reducing or resolving symptoms associated with vestibular dysfunction.

-If you have (or suspect you have) vestibular dysfunction and/or suffer from dizziness, unsteadiness or motion intolerance, talk to Dr. Charles Shidlofsky at The Vision Therapy Center at Neuro-Vision Associates of North Texas.
+If you have (or suspect you have) vestibular dysfunction and/or suffer from dizziness, unsteadiness or motion intolerance, talk to Dr. Charles Shidlofsky at The Neuro-Optometry Center at Neuro-Vision Associates of North Texas.
 We can help.